 In summary, the process consists of:

-The new PD turns on its receiver to listen for Sync frames and aligns to the superframe if any are received.
+The new PD turns on its receiver to listen for Sync frames and aligns to the superframe, (as described in 6.12.4.1.1), if any are received.
 The PD observes any discovery information provided by the received Sync frames along with the other information about CFP and CAP usage, and peering being accepted.

 In addition, insert new sub-clause 6.12.4.1.1 at the end of 6.12.4.1 before 6.12.4.2 begins:

+6.12.4.1.1 Alignment to superframe start

+The alignment of the superframe boundary may be calculated as follows:

+Using the arrival time-stamp (TA) of the physical layer frame, which is the RMARKER arrival time, and knowing the SHR length (LSHR) in symbols, the start time of the physical frame (TSTART) may be calculated as:

+TSTART = TA – LSHR ˟ Tpsym where Tpsym is the preamble symbol duration.

+The Sync Delay Code field of the Sync frame indicates the transmission delay applied with respect to the slot start time (TSS), which may thus be calculated as:

+TSS = TSTART – [Sync Delay Code] ˟ 2.25 ˟ Tpsym The selected transmission slot is indicated by the Sync Position field of the Sync frame, so the superframe start time can be calculated as:

+Superframe start time = TSS – [Sync Position] ˟ TSLOT where TSLOT is the slot duration, i.e. aUwbSyncPeriodDuration ˟ ⅛.